Sexual Assault Medical Care and Forensic Evidence Collection

 Please note that no forensic evidence is collected during this exam.

-There are no visit or lab work charges for these exams to be completed at UHS, regardless of your insurance status.
+There are no office visit or lab work charges for these exams to be completed at UHS, regardless of your insurance status.
 You may incur charges for medications prescribed for treatment, depending on your insurance status.

 Forensic evidence collection must occur within 120 hours (five days) of the sexual assault.
 You do not have to report the assault to law enforcement in order to have this exam — that decision is yours.
 If you choose not to report at the time of the exam, the evidence can be preserved for up to five years, allowing you time to decide whether you would like to make a report later.